freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --text--

-The main purpose of the `float` property in CSS is:
+What is the main purpose of the `float` property in CSS?

 #### --distractors--